zoeskan/MCB185/unit1-linux.md

 ```

 Gzipped files can be uncompressed with `gunzip`.
 Do that and inspect the file
 size.
 2.5M is a lot bigger than 430K.
-While this neither 2.6M nor 430K is very
+While neither 2.5M nor 430K is very
 large, some data files are huge, and the ~6-fold compression observed here can
-be very meaningful.
+be very useful.

 ```
 gunzip ecoli.gff.gz